Backpacking Hacks – 71 Awesome Tips for Travel (2020 Update)

 On the topic of backpacking hacks, there’s an awful lot that can be said for ‘finding out how to do things the hard way’.
 Yeah, the past 5 ½ years of travel have been a learning curve, and well over 50 countries later I’m still figuring out better ways of doing stuff.

-So, you could muddle your way through finding out the best travel hacks by yourself or take the lazy-hassle free option and skim through this list to find out the best backpacking tips; the easy way!
+So, you could muddle your way through finding out the best travel hacks by yourself, follow a travel checklist or take the lazy-hassle free option and skim through this list to find out the best backpacking tips; the easy way!

 My original list of backpacker hacks consisted of a measly 23 tried-and-tested ideas, it’s expanded somewhat since then to a pretty extensive list, so there’s no excuse not to pack like a pro!

 Disclosure: Some of the links below might be affiliate links, meaning, at no extra cost to you , if you click one of them, I may receive a small commission (for which I am deeply grateful) but it helps me create more awsome stuff like this post.

 1. Keep your cables in a sunglass case

 No doubt you will be taking electronic items with you which means the potential of having to carry lots of different cables.
 A top backpacking hack and handy way to keep these organised is by packing them into a sunglass case (either the hard case or soft zip-up pouch).
 You’ll always know where they are and this will stop them getting tangled up and damaged.

 2. Invest in a pair of noise cancelling headphones